ENDGAME-STREETWEAR-LLC/endgame/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result and start using the web app locally.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.

-This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.
+## PSN Authentication

+To authenticate using PSN, first enter the Playstation Network page and sign in using your email and password.
+After signing in, visit the link in the home page to retrieve the NPSSO token for your account.
+Enter the token and click on the submit button.

+## Xbox Live Authentication

+Currently, the Xbox Live features are only available on the Vercel Deployment.
+Visit the URL in the description section of the repository page to use these features.
+You'll need to sign in using a Microsoft account with an Xbox profile associated to it.

-## Learn More
+## Steam Authentication

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!
+Click on the Sign in with Steam button to authenticate using your Steam account.
+You'll need to confirm your identity through the Steam page everytime you wish to sign in.

-## Deploy on Vercel
+## DISCLAIMER

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
+None of your personal information will be stored or shared with anyone.
+All the data accessed from your account will merely be used to provide our services and offer our products to you as a user of our website.